CiscoTestAutomation/pyats/docs/easypy/usages.rst

 ``--testbed-file``
-    Specifies the full path/name or URL of YAML topology :ref:`topology_testbed_file` to be loaded as part of this run.
+    Specifies the full path/name or URL of YAML topology URL with token can be given like below example.
+    :ref:`topology_testbed_file` to be loaded as part of this run.
 When used, Easypy automatically loads the testbed yaml file into a topology :ref:`topology_objects`, and passes it to each task inside the jobfiles as